GimmyR/tiped-2.0/README.md

 You need to install **PyInstaller**.

-Then run command `pyinstaller --noconsole tiped.py` in the directory of the project.
+Then run command `pyinstaller --onefile --windowed --icon=images/logo.ico tiped.py` in the directory of the project.

 Don't forget to copy the **images** directory in the same directory of your executable (usually in *dist/tiped/*)